iHeronGH/Elytras-of-Fire-Lib/readme.md

 ### Predicates

-Elytras of Fire Lib comes with many predicates for DLCs to hook into:
+Elytras of Fire Lib comes with 52 predicates for DLCs to hook into:

 <details>